You’re already managing a volunteer program, and now you have to manage social media, too?

-Even if you don’t plan on having recruitment conversations within the social media platform, having a copy and paste message that you have ready to forward them to your volunteer site is courteous!
+Even if you don’t plan on having recruitment conversations within the social media platform, having a copy-and-paste message that you have ready to forward to your volunteer site is courteous!

 You don’t have to constantly be creating new content and you don’t need to post every single day!

 It’s a solid plan to only post or share 2-3 times a week.

 If you’re sticking to a 2-3 times a week posting schedule, you can always re-share relevant content from last year in that mix, just edit for date/time information – but re-using photos and graphics is fine.

 It’s more important that your message be shared consistently, as it can take time to build organic engagement on a social platform.